daniele-marini/Explainability_tools_medical_diagnosis/README.md

 * allow us to identify issues of the model
 * identify biases in the dataset

+In this project, we will focus on the first point, as user trust is extremely important for the application of deep learning in the health sector.

 # Authors
 * Daniele Marini
 * Luca Reggiani